 The first of the secondary industries to form around FVR was that of designer body bags.
 The craze began with simple branded or personalised flight bags in a range of styles.
 However, the industry really took off when technology advanced to allow bespoke shaping of the body during the freeze-drying process.

 In the early years of FVR, the body was simply allowed to crumple in an ad hoc, unstructured way as it was compressed and dehydrated.
-One commentator at the time remarked that “Fryers”, looked like "large bags of crisps" (a popular 20th and 21st-century snack food) with all the air sucked out.
+One commentator at the time remarked that “Fryers” looked like "large bags of crisps" (a popular 20th and 21st-Century snack food) with all the air sucked out.
 But as efficiency became a priority, and the goal shifted to packing more bodies into each flight, new bag designs emerged.
 These restricted the body during drying, forcing it into more compact, regular forms — making it easier to stack and transport.

 More systemically, a full cellular body scan was performed as part of the FVR process and this was able to identify diseases much earlier than previously possible.
-Moreover, the reanimation process offered the opportunity to apply corrective curing during the re-animation process - offered at an additional cost and/or if the appropriate health insurance was in place.
+Moreover, the re-animation process offered the opportunity to apply corrective curing during the re-animation process - offered at an additional cost and/or if the appropriate health insurance was in place.

 However, it was the reformation of the microbiome in the gut after its inevitable destruction during the FVR process which had the most surprising and deep impact on society as whole.
-In order to have a microbiome to reinstate upon reanimation, Nuvorm developed a general and universal-microbiome (UMB), designed to be reproducible at low cost in lab conditions but "suitable for all”.
+In order to have available microbiome to reinstate upon re-animation, Nuvorm developed a general and universal-microbiome (UMB), designed to be reproducible at low cost in lab conditions but "suitable for all”.
 It was produced and installed in the gut post re-animation.
-However, it was later found that the UMB had a gender, race, age and culture bias and it was feared that this was leading to an over homogenization within society - not only did preferred global diets lean increasingly toward western dishes, but sexual preferences became more heterosexual, gender more cisgender and political leanings and general outlook and expectancy mediated toward a central norm.
+However, it was later found that the UMB had a gender, race, age and culture bias and it was feared that this was leading to an over homogenization within society - not only did preferred global diets lean increasingly toward western dishes, but sexual preferences became more heterosexual, gender more cisgender and political leanings and general outlook and behaviour mediated toward a central norm.

 Once discovered, conspiracy theories abounded regarding Nuvorm’s intentionality in producing UMB - most notably the ‘The Great Rebiome’ which claimed that Nuvorm had formed UMB from the gut of Oscar Nuvorm in a bid to create a willing and supplicant population - but no proof was found that the biases within the design of UMB had been anything other than technical oversight born from lack of care and forethought.